 This is the tactic that’s endorsed by Mazdak Mohammadi of blueberrycloud.
 “If we’re able to use negative reviews to make ourselves better, then we can continue to grow as a business and serve our customers better.”
 Not only can you potentially change the mind of the critic, but you will also ensure there won’t be any more of those complaints in the future.

-3. Managing Your Reputation
+3. Your Online Reputation Management Plan

 Once you have honest reviews handled, you’ll want to address anything that’s inaccurate or dishonest, whether that’s a review, a piece of content, or something in the news.
 Again, you’re best served by tackling the problem head-on.